wamta26/WAMTA26.github.io/registration.md

 <div markdown="1">

-##### REGISTRATION
+##### REGISTRATION & ACCOMODATION

+Please register for the workshop <a href="https://plan.events.mpg.de/event/365/">here</a>.

+A contingent of hotel rooms with a special discount rate is available for the conference.
+Rooms can be [booked online](https://www.marriott.com/de/event-reservations/reservation-link.mi?id=1729679418731&key=GRP&guestreslink2=true) (label "Max Planck Computing and Data")

-Please register for the workshop <a href="https://utconferences.eventsair.com/wamta-2024/wamta2024-register">here</a>.
-Registration for in-person attendance is strongly encouraged but virtual attendance is available.
-For all questions and concerns about the registration contact <a href="mailto:schuchart@icl.utk.edu">Joseph Schuchart</a>.
+For all questions and concerns about the registration contact <a href="mailto:office@mpcdf.mpg.de">MPCDF office</a>.

 ##### VISA INFO:

-If you are an international traveler and needs a visa to enter the U.S., please contact <a href="mailto:schuchart@icl.utk.edu">Joseph Schuchart</a>.
+If you are an international traveler and needs a visa to enter Germany, please contact <a href="mailto:office@mpcdf.mpg.de">MPCDF office</a>.

 </div>